-- Real wood increases your home’s resale value more than any other flooring product.
+- Increases your home’s resale value more than any other flooring product

-- Wood looks good with most styles & décor.
+- Looks good with most styles & décor

 If you are really set on installing a hardwood floor but need a super cheap product, go with builder-grade hardwood.
 Depending on where you buy it, it is also called utility-grade or rustic hardwood.